What Are The Best Jobs You Can Get with An MBA?

 • Top Roles: Management consulting, product management, investment banking, and entrepreneurship are top picks.

-• Salary Boost: MBA jobs often start at $100,000+ with significant bonuses.
+• Salary Boost: jobs often start at $100,000+ with significant bonuses.

 • Networking & Reputation Matter: Alumni connections and school brand play a crucial role in job placement.